maihoanganh/ctpNCPOP/README.md

 ```

 # Usage
-The following examples briefly guide to use ctpNCPOP:
+The following examples briefly guides you to use ctpNCPOP:

 ## Noncommutative polynomial optimization
 Consider the following NCPOP on the unit ball: